Lebanon:Operations of the Islamic Resistance on Tuesday, Jan...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

-- The Islamic Resistance fighters targeted at 09:30 a.m. a gathering of “Israeli” troops on the Cobra Hill with rockets, scoring direct hits.
+- The Islamic Resistance fighters targeted at 11:35 a.m. a gathering of “Israeli” troops in the vicinity of the “Hadab Yarine” with rocket artillery, scoring direct hits.

-- The Islamic Resistance fighters targeted at 10:50 a.m. the “Meron” Air Control Base in al-Jarmaq Mountain for the second time, in response to the recent assassinations in Lebanon and Syria and the repeated attacks on civilians and homes in our steadfast villages with a large number of appropriate rockets, scoring direct hits.
+- The Islamic Resistance fighters targeted at 1:15 p.m. the espionage equipment opposite the village of Wazzani, scoring direct hits.

 {And victory comes only from Allah – the Almighty, All-Wise}